rsp/ifa/PITCHME.md

 A good promotional stunt would be to:

-1. have a *fast* website and blog about its speed
+1. Have a *fast* website and blog about its speed
-2. use *modern* technologies and blog about it
+2. Use *modern* technologies and blog about it
-3. make it easy to try new designs and technologies
+3. Make new designs frequently and let people vote
-4. make a periodical contest for a better website
+4. Make a periodical contest for a better website

 ---